york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 #### Loading your Hello World smart contract {#loading-your-hello-world-smart-contract}

-To load your Hello World smart contract, you'll need its contract address and ABI, both of which can be found on Etherscan if you completed [Part 3 of this tutorial.](/developers/tutorials/hello-world-smart-contract-fullstack/#part-3-publish-your-smart-contract-to-etherscan-part-3-publish-your-smart-contract-to-etherscan)
+To load your Hello World smart contract, you'll need its contract address and ABI, both of which can be found on Etherscan if you completed **Part 3 of this exercise**

 #### How to get your contract ABI from Etherscan {#how-to-get-your-contract-abi-from-etherscan}

-If you skipped Part 3 of this tutorial, you can use the HelloWorld contract with address [0x6f3f635A9762B47954229Ea479b4541eAF402A6A](https://ropsten.etherscan.io/address/0x6f3f635a9762b47954229ea479b4541eaf402a6a#code).
+If you skipped Part 3 of this exercise, you can use the HelloWorld contract with address [0x6f3f635A9762B47954229Ea479b4541eAF402A6A](https://ropsten.etherscan.io/address/0x6f3f635a9762b47954229ea479b4541eaf402a6a#code).
 It's ABI can be found [here](https://ropsten.etherscan.io/address/0x6f3f635a9762b47954229ea479b4541eaf402a6a#code).

 A contract ABI is necessary for specifying which function a contract will invoke as well ensuring that the function will return data in the format you're expecting.
 Once we've copied our contract ABI, let's save it as a JSON file called `contract-abi.json` in your `src` directory.